temet.util

 Transformed coordinates.
 Since the z-component is always mapped to the near

 plane in a perspective projection, only the x and y components are transformed here.
 The z component is left as is for use in, e.g., sphMap().
-This, however, means that the transformed coordinates cannot be unprojected.
+As a result, the transformed coordinates cannot be unprojected.

 tHsml (ndarray[float][N]): Transformed hsml; equal to original hsml along the near plane, and scales